The ultimate recipe for fluffy and soft Glazed Yeast Doughnuts that are fried to golden perfection before dunked in a rich and buttery vanilla glaze.

 Fast-forward to March 2022, I decided to pull out my notes and try again.
-Wouldn't you know it, the first time I test it with a tweaked ingredient list and method; doughnut PERFECTION!
+Wouldn't you know it, the first time I tested it with a tweaked ingredient list and method; doughnut PERFECTION!

-Here are some of my all-time favourite recipes to try next!
+Here are some more of my favorite recipes to try next!

 - Homemade Chocolate Cupcakes - These basic chocolate cupcakes are my go-to for birthdays!